 Our children play hopscotch.
-This is a play which imitates the serious procession of the dead through heaven and hell, when they are brought before their judges in the after life as we were taught by the Egyptian priests.
-The distinction between speech and talk would never be lost if we still lived in the days of the ancients when neither women nor children spoke at all.
+This is a play which imitates the serious procession of the dead through heaven and hell, when they are brought before their judges in the after-life as we were taught by the Egyptian priests.
+The distinction between speech and talk would never be lost if we still lived in the days of the ancients when neither women nor children between speech and talk would never be lost if we still lived in the days of the ancients when neither women nor children spoke at all.
 But now everybody learns language.
 And now, the forms of the law and of worship are extensively played with by the young.
 In fact, all our children toy with the legal processes of their elders.
 They play marriage and war and pawnshop, and due process of law, in their playing with the forms and categories there established.
 And in their childish tongue, the distinction between the forms which may not be used and which cannot be used, vanishes.
-Therefore, let me make this distinction between formal and informal talk the main topic of my letter.
-For if children could fuse low-brow and high-brow ad libitum, your choice of the term BEING would be impeccable.
+Therefore, let me make this distinction between formal speech and informal talk the main tonic of my letter.
+For if children could fuse me make this distinction between formal speech and informal talk the main topic of my letter.
+For if children could fuse low-brow and high-brow ad libitum, your choice of the term "being" would be impeccable.
 It would just round out the vocabulary of informal thinking.
-To me however the realm of informal talk cannot transgress certain limitations.
+To me, however, the realm of informal talk cannot transgress certain limitations.
 That it is impossible to say the things of greatest importance arbitrarily and informally, may be seen from a list of examples.

-When I sent an embassy to Miletus, my messengers probably said rather informally as we are good friends: "We have come to tell you such and such."
-But the stark truth behind their informal talk was the herald's or the usher's formal calling out: 'The ambassadors from Ephesus,' and the formal address of their credentials: 'To the People of Miletus,' lest they be liars.
-When a child says 'daddy' and 'mommy,' the stark truth behind these informal words is that the parents are the child's father and child's mother and that a public record actually calls them so.
+When I sent an embassy to Miletus, my messengers probably said rather informally, as we are good friends: "We have come to tell you such and such."
+But the stark truth behind their informal talk was the herald's or the usher's formal calling their informal talk was the herald's or the usher's formal calling out: "The ambassadors from Ephesus," and the formal address of their credentials: "To the People of Miletus," lest they be liars.
+When a child says "daddy" and "mommy," the stark truth behind these informal words is that the parents are the child's father and child's mother and that a public record actually calls them so.
 The public record cannot speak of daddy and mommy; for the opening of a common life is granted to those only who are called fathers and mothers in our city.

-You have written to me about your find because I am Herakleitos and you are Parmenides.
-There is more persistence in your being Parmenides than in the 'you' applied to Parmenides by Herakleitos in this present letter.
-Somewhere this your official name must occur although I may not use it in the context of the letter at all.
+You have written to me about your find because I am Heraclitus and you are Parmenides.
+There is more persistence in your being Parmenides than in the "you" applied to Parmenides by Heraclitus in this present letter.
+Somewhere this, your official name, must occur although I may not use it in the context of the letter at all.
 For simplicity's sake, we here speak of you and I and me, and wallow in informality.
 Similarly, at our symposia, we may rant and curse that something is rotten, and the wicked will be acquitted anyway.
 Nevertheless, in back of such "somethings" and "anyways," definite misdemeanors must be understood.
 When I get up in the market place, I cannot simply say that something is wrong.
 I must say whether the mayor is a tyrant, or the demos anarchical, or the judges corrupt.